danwahl/danwahl.github.io/_pages/st-peter.md

 The hedge fund that came out of nowhere, run by a twenty-six-year-old with no Wall Street pedigree.
 The bets that seemed reckless until they paid off, and then paid off again, and then again, until the financial press stopped calling him lucky and started calling him something else.
 Savant.
 Prophet.
 Fraud.

 The investigations, of course.
-You remember those too—the SEC inquiries, the hearings, the talking heads debating whether anyone could really be that good or whether something darker was at work.
+You remember those too: the SEC inquiries, the hearings, the talking heads debating whether anyone could really be that good or whether something darker was at work.
 Peter sat through all of it with that same stillness I remembered from my classroom.
 He answered their questions simply, directly, without defensiveness.
 He wasn't performing innocence.
-He just seemed—elsewhere.
+He just seemed elsewhere.
 Like the hearings were a minor inconvenience on the way to another engagement.

 They never found anything.
 The investigations quietly closed, one by one, and Peter's fund kept growing, and the world moved on to other scandals.

-What you might not remember—unless you were paying a particular kind of attention—were the suicides.
+What you might not remember, unless you were paying a particular kind of attention, were the suicides.

 They trickled in over years, barely making news at first.
 A trader in Singapore.
 A quant in London.
 A fund manager in New York who'd been profiled in Forbes just months before.
 Successful people, people at the top of their fields, dying by their own hands at the peak of their luck.
 No notes, no warning signs, no history of mental illness.
-Just—gone.
+Just gone.

 The conspiracy theories were inevitable.
 You'll remember the memes, if nothing else.
 The grainy photos, the red string, the half-serious accusations that someone was killing off the competition.
 Peter's name came up, of course.
 He was the most visible, the most successful, the most inexplicable.
 But there was never any connection, never any evidence, and eventually the theories became background noise, the kind of thing people joked about without really believing.